haroldtreen/haroldtreen.github.io/about.md

 ## For Work

 ### Contracting
-I have experience doing contract work.
+Since graduating, I've been taking time to travel and contract.
 Clients include:

 **Dooly**
 Notes that talk to all your services ([http://dooly.ai](http://dooly.ai))